Let-to-Buy Mortgage topics covered below.

 Will I need to pay extra stamp duty?

 All second properties are liable for the extra stamp duty.
 In particular this is another reason to seek the advice of a tax specialist before making any commitments.

-- Check with your broker to conform these are still accurate
+- Check with your broker to confirm these are still accurate.

 |Purchase price of the property||Rate of Stamp Duty||Additional Property Stamp Duty|

 |0 – £125,000||0%||3%|

 |125,001 – £250,000||2%||5%|

 However, If your property is worth £40,000 or less then you wont be liable for any additional let to buy Stamp Duty.
 You can currently claim back any additional let to buy Stamp Duty if the property is sold within 3 years.

 Can I get a let-to-buy mortgage with bad credit?

 Yes, it is possible.
 The criteria can be tight and there are not as many options to change mortgage to buy to let as there are for purchasing a new buy-to-let property.